2000–01 Atlanta Hawks season

 The 2000–01 Atlanta Hawks season was the 52nd season for the Atlanta Hawks in the National Basketball Association, and their 33rd season in Atlanta, Georgia.
 The Hawks received the sixth overall pick in the 2000 NBA draft, and selected small forward DerMarr Johnson from the University of Cincinnati.
 During the off-season, the team signed free agent Matt Maloney, re-signed former Hawks guard Anthony Johnson after a brief stint with the Orlando Magic, and hired Lon Kruger as their new head coach.

-Under Kruger, the Hawks got off to a bad start as they lost their first seven games of the regular season, losing 13 of their first 16 games in November, but then played .500 basketball by posting a 7–7 record in December.
-In January, the team traded Anthony Johnson and Jim Jackson to the Cleveland Cavaliers in exchange for Brevin Knight.
-The Hawks posted another 7-game losing streak in February, and held a 16–33 record at the All-Star break.
+Under Kruger and with the addition of DerMarr Johnson, the Hawks got off to a bad start as the team lost their first seven games of the regular season, losing 13 of their first 16 games in November, but then played around .500 in winning percentage by posting a 7–7 record in December.
+In January, the team traded Anthony Johnson and Jim Jackson to the Cleveland Cavaliers in exchange for Brevin Knight; before the trade, Jackson averaged 14.3 points and 4.6 rebounds per game in 17 games, but struggled shooting .355 in field-goal percentage.
+The Hawks posted another seven-game losing streak in February, and held a 16–33 record at the All-Star break.

-At mid-season, the Hawks traded All-Star center Dikembe Mutombo, and Roshown McLeod to the Philadelphia 76ers in exchange for Theo Ratliff, Toni Kukoč and Nazr Mohammed; Mutombo averaged 9.1 points, 14.1 rebounds and 2.8 blocks per game in 49 games before the trade.
+At mid-season, the Hawks traded All-Star center Dikembe Mutombo, and Roshown McLeod to the Philadelphia 76ers in exchange for Theo Ratliff, Toni Kukoč and Nazr Mohammed; before the trade, Mutombo averaged 9.1 points, 14.1 rebounds and 2.8 blocks per game in 49 games, while McLeod contributed 9.9 points per game in 34 games.
 However, Ratliff injured his wrist prior to the trade, and was out for the remainder of the season.
 Mutombo would later on be named the NBA Defensive Player of the Year with the 76ers, who went on to lose in five games to the defending NBA champion Los Angeles Lakers in the 2001 NBA Finals.
-The Hawks continued to struggle losing ten straight games between February and March, as the team finished in seventh place in the Central Division with a 25–57 record.
+The Hawks continued to struggle posting a 10-game losing streak between February and March, and finished in seventh place in the Central Division with a 25–57 record.